#IMSCB

 The History

-In January 1881, the members of the society edited the first issue of the ‘Hospital’ journal, a journal consisting of scientific addresses, appearing monthly and with a subscription-based distribution.
+In January 1881, the members of the society edited the first issue of the ‘Hospital’ journal, a journal that consisted of scientific addresses, appearing monthly and with a subscription-based distribution.
 It was the first scientific journal edited in Romania.

 In 1896 (21 years after its foundation), the Society was awarded the title of Moral and Legal Person by law, voted by the Romanian Parliament, and was promoted by King Carol I, in approval and appreciation of its activity.